Dmytry/cursed_int/README.md

 je l1               ; Loop forever
 l2:
 ```

-at the expense of a tiny constant factor slowdown (the three last instructions that fix the corner case which "loop" can't handle).
+The cost is negligible, since the inner loop remains the same.

 While you're at it, you could output a warning message about a potentially infinite loop.

-2: UB or no UB, compilers seem to use generic conditional jumps for loops.
-Probably because CISC is well dead.
-Hence no godbolt example.
+2: UB or no UB, CISC style instructions like [loop](https://stackoverflow.com/questions/35742570/why-is-the-loop-instruction-slow-couldnt-intel-have-implemented-it-efficiently) had been slow since the late 1980s.
+Modern instruction sets don't even have those.
 ## Something else about loops?
 Unrolling?
 Vectorization?

 [I tried to make an example](https://godbolt.org/z/EzdaEq3c1) without much success.